“I need a place to stay and I have no money”

 “I need a place to stay, I’m homeless.
 I can work for my accommodation”.
 If you’ve got the profile, consider volunteer work or paid work exchange.
 The most popular, especially in Australia, are farm stays.
 In exchange for your work and involvement with the farm’s activity, you are provided with cheap accommodation.
 Your work usually earns you more than just your rent, so you even get some extra cash.

 Before signing up, bear in mind that the work is physical and exhausting.
 But it’s also extremely rewarding and enriching: you get to help a family or a community with a project, be it their farm or the construction of a school for young children for instance.
 If you’ve got an interesting skill set, make the most of it and work for your accommodation rather than paying for it.
-Consider it as yet another opportunity to do some good while getting insights on the local culture and lifestyle.
+Consider it as yet another opportunity to do some good while getting insights into the local culture and lifestyle.
 And saving money at the same time.

 Some advice for first timers from The Hatchbackers

 Friends of mine swear their humanitarian mission in Madagascar, where they built a school for orphans, was their most amazing travel experience.
-My cousin left to Australia where he’s making enough money on a farm to pay for decent accommodation and even travel around from time to time.
+My cousin left for Australia where he’s making enough money on a farm to pay for decent accommodation and even travel around from time to time.
 I seriously consider a work exchange for one of my future trips and regret I didn’t do it sooner!

-- Check which meals are included
+- Check which meals are included.

 - Make sure you agree on the number of working hours: if you have time to visit around on the weekends, it’s a golden opportunity!